ceph/s3-tests/README.rst

 tests, that will hopefully be useful to people implementing software that exposes an S3-like API.

-The tests only covers the REST interface.
+The tests only cover the REST interface.

 The tests use the Boto library, so any e.g. HTTP-level differences that Boto papers over, the tests will not be able to discover.
 Raw